DataDog/apps/packages/framepost/README.md

 ## Child Client

 The child client must be initialized in the iframe during initial script execution.
-The child may provide context to be sent to the parent during the handshake process in the `parentContext` config option.
+The child may provide context to be sent to the parent during the handshake process in the `context` config option.

 ```
 import { ChildClient } from '@datadog/framepost`;

-const parentContext = {
+const context = {
-    dataAboutChild: 'It is a demo'
+    infoAboutChild: 'It is a demo'
 }

-const client = new ChildClient({ parentContext });
+const client = new ChildClient({ context });
 ```

 ## Shared API